selemondev/vscode-shadcn-vue/README.md

 ### How to contribute?

+Contributions are welcome and encouraged!
+If you have any ideas or suggestions for new features, or if you encounter any bugs or issues, please open an issue or submit a pull request on the GitHub repository.

+Developers interested in contributing should read the [Code of Conduct](./CODE_OF_CONDUCT.md) and the [Contributing Guide](./CONTRIBUTING.md).

 Use this link - [Snippet Generation](https://snippet-generator.app/?description=https://shadcn-vue.com/docs/components&tabtrigger=shadcn-&snippet=%22https://shadcn-vue.com/docs/components%22:+%7B%0A++%22prefix%22:+%22shadcn-%22,%0A++%22body%22:+%5B%0A++%5D,%0A++%22description%22:+%22https://shadcn-vue.com/docs/components%22%0A%7D&mode=vscode) to generate snippets and add/update them to the `snippets` folder that is located in the `src` accordingly.